Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/sales_templates/quarterly_client_letter.md

 We welcome your questions or feedback on your portfolio or our investment approach.
 Please don't hesitate to reach out to discuss any aspect of your financial plan or investment strategy.

-**Your Portfolio Manager**:
+### Your Portfolio Manager

 [Name]
 [Email]
 [Phone]

+### Next Review

-**Next Review**: [Quarterly review meeting scheduled for DATE]
+[Quarterly review meeting scheduled for DATE]

 ---

 ### Important Disclosures

+### Performance

-**Performance**: Past performance does not guarantee future results.
+Past performance does not guarantee future results.
 Returns are net of fees.
 Portfolio subject to market risk including possible loss of principal.

+### Benchmark

-**Benchmark**: [Specify benchmark composition]
+[Specify benchmark composition]

+### Additional Information

-**Additional Information**: For complete holdings detail, refer to your custodian statement.
+For complete holdings detail, refer to your custodian statement.
 Investment Policy Statement available upon request.

 ---